The Changing Face of Fashion: The Advent of IT in Fashion

 First Online Web Cam Virtual Dressing Room

 Zugara also released a streaming reality program called ZugSTAR which can be integrated with the Fashionista program.
-The streaming capability allows virtual contact between two people so that they can, in essence, shop together in a virtual world regardless of their real life locations.
+The streaming capability allows virtual contact between two people so that they can, in essence, shopping together in a virtual world regardless of their real-life locations.

 Ralph Lauren’s Flagship Stores

 The mirror will also offer accessory options and suggest different pieces that can be worn together for fashion coordination.
 Virtual dressing rooms have not yet been replaced by custom-tailored technology, such as the Intellifit System.
 Introduced and tested by Levi’s in 2005, the Intellifit system uses radio-wave technology to scan your body profile in order to custom tailor a near-perfect clothing fit.
 Unique Solutions purchased Intellifit in 2009 and has implemented scan stations at Unique Boutique locations.

 Last night, two of Ralph Lauren’s flagship stores, the recently opened 888 Madison Avenue and the venerable 1 New Bond Street became towering, real-world canvases for an extraordinary “digital extravaganza,” designed to conjure up and communicate the world of Ralph Lauren at epic scale, demonstrate the brand’s dedication to digital innovation, and celebrate the launch of the company’s “digital flagship” in the UK.

 Many people experienced the spectacle on both sides of the Atlantic, as digital projection mapping technology made both flagship buildings seem to suddenly disappear, then reappear, block-by-block, before they each opened up like a dollhouse to unleash a 3D parade of four-story tall models, a gigantic virtual polo match, and larger-than-life products.